massalabs/massa-sc-tester/README.md

 ## Execution config

 The default configuration located at `config/execution_config.yaml` contains a detailed example of what you can do with `massa-sc-tester`.
-The `json` format is also supported if you wish to integrate `massa-sc-tester` in another application but for human interaction the `yaml` format is recommended.
+The `json` format is also supported if you wish to integrate `massa-sc-tester` in another application but for human interaction `yaml` is recommended.

 ## Running massa-sc-tester